SiriusXM Satellite Radio (info for techies)

 6 bars

-- Continuing, I partially-inserted two screws side-by-side at the
+- After that I partially inserted two hook screws side-by-side at the

 the hook screws) from the rain gutter.
 The antenna was now